 Policy 3: Ensure safe and convenient transit options are available to all residents.
+Actions

-- TM 3.1 Coordinate with transit providers to establish direct routes to popular destinations, such as the Ontario International Airport. - TM 3.2 Coordinate with transit providers to provide improvements to local service, as well as needed amenities in close proximity to transit line stops. - TM 3.3 Work with OmniTrans to offer Advanced Transportation Management Systems (ATMS), or Smart Bus Technology at all local stops. - TM 3.4 Recommend shaded or covered stations/transit stops.
+- TM 3.1 Coordinate with transit providers to establish direct routes to popular destinations, such as the Ontario International Airport. - TM 3.2 Coordinate with transit providers to provide improvements to local service, as well as needed amenities in close proximity to transit line stops. - TM 3.3 Work with OmniTrans to offer Advanced Transportation Management Systems (ATMS), or Smart Bus Technology at all local stops. - TM 3.4 Recommend shaded or covered stations/transit stops. - TM 3.5 Work to improve first /last mile connections for Rancho Cucamonga public transit riders. - TM 3.6 Require the incorporation of Crime Prevention Through Environmental Design (CPTED) techniques, such as appropriate lighting and landscape maintenance, to improve the safety of public transit stops across Rancho Cucamonga. - TM 3.7 Facilitate shared ride services such as Uber and Lyft by requiring amenities such as dedicated parking bays or pick-up locations for their use.